-CAMPUS HEALTH FFF
+CAMPUS HEALTH FEE

 The Campus Health fee charged in tuition and fees each semester entitles your student to unlimited Primary Care and Sports Medicine visits as well as short-term psychological counseling visits with no office visit charge.
-The health fee also helps reduce charges for laboratory, radiology, and pharmacy services, as well as specialty services such as Gynecology, Physical Therapy, Nutrition, Orthopedics, or Travel Clinics provided at Campus Health.
+The health fee also helps reduce charges for Gynecology, Physical Therapy, Nutrition, Pharmacy Services, and Travel Clinics provided at Campus Health.
 A detailed listing of services covered by the fee can be accessed at campushealth.unc.edu/campushealthfee.